Certified Scrum Product Owner CSPO

 By participating in this course, in addition to a life-changing understanding of Agile and Product Management, you get (included in the cost of registration):

-- Course workbook with exercises and worksheets (digital PDF format)
+- Course workbook with exercises and worksheets (digital PDF format for virtual delivery)

 - Certification as Certified Scrum Product Owner (CSPO) upon completion of the requisite training materials